 From then on whenever I got headaches or any kind of discomfort I called it a distraction.
 I tried to focus and expand inner, deeper harmony and let the distraction fade to the state of background noise.
 Or, as meditation master Sri Chinmoy might put it, I tried to identify with my own higher self.
-Sometimes it works out well enough to navigate through my day but usually I simply forget my burden.
+Sometimes it works out well enough to navigate through my day but usually, I simply forget my burden.

 “Right!
-I was in pain!“ I admit, it helps although not always 100% as if at the touch of a button.
-Nonetheless it is simple method.
-And honestly, I do not mind that the meditative effect for the physical varies a little, because each time I am applying the described method I am getting in contact with something very beautiful und fulfilling.
+I was in pain!“ I admit it helps although not always 100% as if at the touch of a button.
+Nonetheless, it is a simple method.
+And honestly, I do not mind that the meditative effect for the physical varies a little, because each time I am applying the described method I am getting in contact with something very beautiful and fulfilling.
 And this is the most important part.
 It always feels as if at least for a moment I am growing into a happier and lighter version of myself.
-And in the nature of this state I automatically allow the subtle life energy to flow freely and to harmonize all the little and not so little tensions of mine, step by step.
+And in the nature of this state, I automatically allow the subtle life energy to flow freely and to harmonize all the little and not so little tensions of mine, step by step.
 The deeper I can let this process take place the more things are helping my physical state.
 This is how meditation brings about benefits for our life, including our health.

 A practical exercise